Tommy Norment: Controversies

+Attorney General Ken Cuccinelli released the Norment opinion to the public and issued a press release on September 2, 2011.
+The press release read: "Recent public statements made by state Senator Thomas Norment suggest that for the past several years, he assumed a role of legal counsel for the College of William & Mary.

 In April 2015, a 2013 letter from Norment to the Virginia State Bar saying that he had previously had an extramarital relationship with a female lobbyist was made public.
 Norment was responding to allegations from an unsatisfied legal client, Christopher Burruss, who attempted to extort him by revealing Norment's affair.
 Rather than comply with Burruss's demands, Norment turned the evidence over to the State Bar.
 Burruss was convicted of extortion and sentenced to two years in prison.
 Norment reported that his marriage had recovered from the affair, but he later divorced.
 The lobbyist's name, Angie Bezik, was withheld from news reports until 2018, when Norment announced he was engaged to marry her.
 He restricted press access to the Virginia Senate in 2016, a move seen as catalyzed by the coverage of his affair.

 In August 2015, Norment's name and personal information appeared on the hacked Ashley Madison servers, showing one payment of $68.99 and two payments of $79.
 Clients of the dating service were required to pay to initiate a conversation with another client, and male clients paid to read the first messages from female clients.
 Norment declined to comment.

 In 2019, former students of Norment's at William and Mary accused him of teaching racist material and making racist and transphobic statements in class.

 In February 2019, it was revealed that Norment was an editor of the 1968 Virginia Military Institute yearbook that showed students in Ku Klux Klan attire and blackface and with racially offensive nicknames, which came to light in the context of the 2019 Virginia political crisis.
 Norment does not appear in the photos and issued a statement saying he condemned the use of blackface and said his role was ensuring writers and photographers made their submissions on time and that he was "still culpable, but it is by association with a team that produced that yearbook with those photos".
 He pointed out that page 236 of the same yearbook shows he supported VMI's racial integration in 1968, and that he led an effort to enroll women there in 1997.